GD399-OSD/OSD-book/Introduction/flos-regularly.md

 Why F/LOS? tools?
 Ideas?
 How they change design?

+Applying F/LOSS principles to art and design might help us improve visual literacy, just as F/LOSS improves computer literacy.
+Applying F/LOSS principles to art and design might help us better understand the knowledge present in the creative process.[^3]

 Through the use of the tools interesting new thinking was created.
 Via readings and discussions, reasons for using the F/LOS offerings were realized.
 Of course, pragmatic reasons (excuses? complaints?) were also found for _not_ F/LOSing.
 I preferred the utopian ideals, critical view point, design fiction stance that influenced many of the directions conversations took.

 Open Source ideals and how those relate nicely for pedagogical, social, and ethical reasons for using F/LOSS.
 (Designing w/ F/LOS tools and ideals)

+if anything deserves a reward it is social contribution.
+Creativity can be a social contribution, but only in so far as society is free to use the results.
+[GNU Manifesto]

+schools will be able to provide a much more educational environment by encouraging all students to study and improve the system code.
+[GNU Manifesto]

 F/LOSS encourages a mindset of bringing together disparate sources to make something new.
 This is why artists could potentially feel at home.
 There's never a clean slate when you make a work of art or design.
 We are informed by our personal history, we are informed by all the other works we know.[^2]